 The second type is interest paying.
 Here, you still get the fixed sum or regular payment, but make ad-hoc or monthly interest payments to prevent interest from 'rolling up.'
 Some mortgages of this type will also allow capital repayments too.

-You can choose to borrow a flexible drawdown facility for occasional or regular small cash sums to supplement your main income, or borrow a lump sum at the beginning of the mortgage term.
+You can choose to borrow on a flexible drawdown basis for occasional or regular small cash sums to supplement your main income, or borrow a lump sum at the beginning of the mortgage term.
 Either way, you will pay interest on these borrowed sums.

 Is a lifetime mortgage right for me?